olivierfriard/boris_docs/create_new_project.rst

 ..
 Important:: It is EXTREMELY IMPORTANT to do regular backups of your project files to prevent the lost of data.
 Software can be reinstalled but
     your data could quite possibly be lost for ever.
+Use an external drive or/and a cloud service.

 BORIS allows creating an unlimited number of projects but only one project can be opened at a time.